k-butz/c8y-tedge-setup/07_tedge-inventory-plugin.md

 Once this script is put in `/usr/share/tedge-inventory/scripts.d/` it will be executed regulary by thin-edge, and thin-edge will automatically update the properties `mymetric`, `another_value` and `nested` on your cloud twin.

 **Note**: This is a useful plugin to set Cloud Twin properties.
 Of course, that is not the only option.
 The other options are e.g. to put your properties in the `inventory.json` file on your device (good for static properties) or to update your twin properties by sending data to the MQTT broker (good for dynamically changing properties).

+# Display your Device properties in the UI

+By default, each device has a "Device Data" widget on it's Info page.
+However, this widget does not show all properties by default, the User needs to select them before they are shown.
+So to have a look at them:

+* Go to your Device in Device Management and open Info Page

+* Click on "Edit Dashboard" (top left of your Dashboard) and Edit Widget (top right of your Widget)

+* Click on "+ Add Property".
+This screen shows all available properties, select the one's you're interested in